Matt-Yeldalo/practical-ood-ruby/chapter2.md

 ### Why it matters

-- Easy to change applications consist reusable classes (pluggable units of well-defined behaviour with few entablgements)
+- Easy to change applications consist reusable classes (pluggable units of well-defined behaviour with few entanglements)

-- A class that has more than one resonsibility is difficult to reuse
+- A class that has more than one responsibility is difficult to reuse

 - One bad option is duplicating the code - This leads to additional maintenance and increased bugs